Murielle M. Akpa, PhD

 The CHHD Program therefore builds on four main themes that study different aspects of child health and human development.

-Review our research highlights and publications in the 2023 RI-MUHC Annual Report.
+Review our selected high-impact publications in the 2024 RI-MUHC Annual Report.

 We are proud to celebrate the scientific achievements of our researchers and trainees in publications, grant competitions, honors and awards, and appointments, as well as in the mainstream press.